littleearth/net-reflector/README.md

 Other examples

-    Testing development web services,
+    Testing development web services
-    - Keep 1 external port forward to a test machine but adjust
+    - External port forward to a test machine but adjust
     - destination port for testing on your development machine RDP on another port, while also keeping port 3389 available.
     - Great for routers that have limited port forward abilities